pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

-A Petri net is associated with a map, called a marking, which is used to determine if a transition is enabled. \begin{defn} A \emph{marking} is a map $M:P \rightarrow \mathbb{N}_{\ge 0}$.
-A transition $t$ is called \emph{enabled} if, for all $p$ such that $(p, t) \in F$, $M(p) > 0$. \end{defn} A marking may be thought of as a function that counts a number of tokens on a given place.
-If a Petri net equipped with a marking as an enabled transition, then that transition may be \emph{fired}.
-This is a process whereby he given marking $M$ is mapped or transitioned to a new marking $M'$, defined point-wise for all $p \in P$ as
+In addition to this static part of the concept of Petri nets, there are dynamic aspects describing the execution of the net.\begin{defn} A \emph{marking} of $N$ is a map $M:P \rightarrow \mathbb{N}_{0}$. \end{defn} A marking defines the state of the Petri net, and may be thought of as a map that counts a number of tokens on a given place. \begin{defn} We say that $M$ \emph{enables} the transition $t$ of $N$ if, for all $p$ such that $(p, t) \in F$, we have $M(p) > 0$. \end{defn} If a Petri net equipped with a marking has an enabled transition, the transition can be \emph{fired}.
+Firing is a process which maps a given marking marking $M$ to a new marking $M'$, defined by

+for all $p \in P$.
 Firing a transition can be thought of as that transition consuming a token from each input and placing a new token on each output.
+A Petri net with a marking is \emph{executed} by firing random enabled transitions.

 In its implementation, \textsc{GPI-Space} expands the concept of a Petri net in the sense that tokens can be complex data structures.
-Transitions run code on that data and the result usually determines the data carried by the tokens placed on the output places of the respective transition. \textsc{GPI-Space} also allows the user to put conditionals on transitions: A transition can inspect the contents of an input token without consuming it (yet) and only fire provided some conditions are met.
+Transitions run code on that data and the result usually determines the data carried by the tokens placed on the output places of the respective transition. \textsc{GPI-Space} also allows the user to put conditionals on transitions: A transition can inspect the contents of an input token without consuming it (yet) and only accept it provided the stated conditions are met.

-Fundamental functionality from our \textsc{Singular} library that implements the partial fraction decomposition is executed by the C-library version of \textsc{Singular} and is then wrapped into a \textsc{GPI-Space} Petri net that models the structure of the algorithm, with \textsc{GPI-Space} in turn being configured and called from standard \textsc{Singular} for transparent and convenient user interaction.
+Fundamental functionality of our \textsc{Singular} library that implements the algorithmic building blocks of the partial fraction decomposition is executed by the C-library version of \textsc{Singular} and is then wrapped into transitions of a \textsc{GPI-Space} Petri net that models the coordination level structure of the algorithm.
+Our implementation in \textsc{GPI-Space} is, in turn, configured and called from a standard \textsc{Singular} for transparent and convenient user interaction.